Tanzania, Kenya

 • Leading processor sourcing from over 4,000 smallholder farmers; supplies local and regional markets

-• Operates modern equipment, with by-product utilisation, satellite monitoring and AI-driven insights
+• Operates modern equipment, with by-product utilization, satellite monitoring and AI-driven insights

 • Capital need: USD 700k debt to upgrade irrigation systems and expand farmer training

-Helvetas Swiss Intercooperation has over 10 years’ experience in sustainable rice projects across Asia and Africa.
-Through an inclusive systems approach centred on livelihoods, climate resilience and social inclusion, the organisation delivers strong social and environmental outcomes, providing the technical expertise that underpins the bond.
+Helvetas has over 10 years’ experience in sustainable rice projects across Asia and Africa.
+Through an inclusive systems approach centered on livelihoods, climate resilience and social inclusion, the organization delivers strong social and environmental outcomes, providing the technical expertise that underpins the bond.

 Impact